jbenden/esshd/README.md

 ## BOM notice

-At runtime :esshd only requires the Erlang runtime and OTP.
+At runtime `:esshd` only requires the Erlang runtime and OTP.

-During the development of :esshd, some third-party software is used and required.
+During the development of `:esshd`, some third-party software is used and required.
 This third-party software is ONLY used as supporting material, for quality assurance purposes.
 No output or files from the third-party software has been included in any final release software.